 Reagan wasn’t the only president to serve as a cheerleader when he was younger.
-George W. Bush donned the pom poms in college, as did Dwight D. Eisenhower and Franklin Roosevelt.
+The 43rd President George W. Bush donned the pom poms at Yale and before that served as the head cheerleader at Phillips Academy in high school.
+Dwight D. Eisenhower and Franklin D. Roosevelt also were cheerleaders.

 Clearly, Reagan’s cheerleading days didn’t stop him from accomplishing his goals.
 He went on to do whatever he wanted.